misiektoja/steam_monitor/docs/usage.md

 }
 ```

+The four presence colours apply where the tool reports a state, such as a `Status:` row, a status change line or a capitalised state like `*** User got OFFLINE !`.
+A sentence that only mentions a state, such as the liveness line `The user is offline with no status or game change since the last check`, stays in the default colour.
+The two boolean colours apply to a `Yes` or `No` that is the whole value of a labelled row, not to the word inside a sentence.

 | Theme key | Default | What it colours |
 | --- | --- | --- |
 | `header` | `bright_cyan` | Report and wizard headings, plus the ASCII banner |